jsilve24/SilvermanLab/content/research.md

 Our lab is founded on collaborations with both accademia and industry, [please contact us if you are interested in potential collaboration](mailto:JustinSilverman@psu.edu).

-## long form
+## long(er) form

 If it has cool math and an impactful question, we are interested.
-Based on Dr. Silverman's combined medical and statistical training, we tend to gravitate to problems in the analysis of biomedical data; especially, genomics and electronic health data.
+Based on Dr. Silverman's combined medical and statistical training, we tend to gravitate to problems in the analysis of biomedical data; especially, genomics and high-throughput assays.
 However, our research interests are varied and include both theoretical and applied aspects of mathematics and statistics.

-### Genomics
-* Statistical methods for the analysis of sequence count data (e.g., 16S microbiome surveys, bulk RNA-seq, and single-cell RNA-seq)
-* Differential expression and correlation analysis when working with count compositional data.
-What kinds of assumptions allow these problems to be identifiable?
-* What do zeros in sequence count data represent and how do we deal with them?
-* Batch effects and PCR amplification bias

-#### Electronic Health / Personalized Medicine

-* Statistical and machine learning methods for interpreting imperfect diagnostic tests
-* Syndromic surveillance for emerging infectious diseases
-* How can we infer changes in patient care seeking behavior during a pandemic?

-### Statistics and Machine Learning

-* Bayesian analysis of partially identified models
-* Efficient and accurate methods for inferring high-dimensional Bayesian models
-* Non-Gaussian, non-linear time-series analysis
-* Compositional time-series
-* Bayesian decision theory
-* Optimal control and sequential and active learning
+From methodological perspective, we have particular interest in developing robust inferential and predictive models for non-identifiable problems.
+This includes issues of unmeasured confounding, systematic measurement bias, model misspecification, and scale reliant inference.

-### Other
+### example dissertation projects

-* Can symmetries in probabilistic models be found computationally and exploited for faster inference?
-* When is there a closed form transformation between two families of probability distributions?
-* How can you find a transformation that maps one family of probability models into another family (assuming the two families are topologically equivalent)?
-* Gaussian process with asymmetric kernels
-* How can you identify families of probability models with identical marginal distributions.
-* Statistical Methods for Party Planning
++ Bayesian partially identified models lead to dramatic decreases in Type-I and II errors in microbiome and gene expression analyses. [link](https://arxiv.org/abs/2201.03616)
++ Syndromic surveillance reveals widespread underestimating in COVID-19 prevalence within the US in 2020. [link](https://www.science.org/doi/10.1126/scitranslmed.abc1126)
++ Scalable Bayesian multinomial logistic normal models enhance analyses of microbiome data. [link](https://jmlr.org/papers/v23/19-882.html)
++ Bayesian conformal prediction and out-of-sample boosting leads to more efficient prediction intervals and improved conditional coverage. (in progress)
++ Conditional generative models for analyzing microbiome data directly in sequence space. (in progress)